-Solar Panels produce power as a 12V DC current while most house hold appliances including TVs, Radios, Coffee makers etc run on AC power (220 – 230v).
-Hence this DC power will need to be converted in order to power this devices.
+Solar Panels produce power as a 12V DC current while most household appliances including TVs, Radios, Coffee makers etc run on AC power (220 – 230v).
+Hence this DC power will need to be converted in order to power these devices.
 This is where a power inverter comes in.
 An inverter converts DC (Direct Current) electricity to AC (Alternating Current).

-We look at the various types of Inverters, types of set ups with solar and choosing the best one for your set up.
+We look at the various types of Inverters, types of setups with solar, and choose the best one for your set up.

 Types of inverters

-There are two main types of Inverters in the market – Modified Sine wave and Pure Sine Wave etc. There use to exist a third type – Square Wave inverter which was made obsolete by the other two.
+There are two main types of Inverters in the market – Modified Sine wave and Pure Sine Wave, etc. There used to exist a third type – Square Wave inverter which was made obsolete by the other two.
 But let’s start there:

 Square Wave Inverter

 The square wave inverter is among the first type of inverter.
 They are called “Square Wave” inverters because their switching frequency output (the rate at which they switch on and off) is similar to the shape of a square wave.
 They are quite cheap and can run small tools and radios.